swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 * Meaningful (to those who are going to read the code)
 * Short enough so you don't misstype them

-Variable name choice is important; a well-named variable is self-explanatory without comments and will make your code easier to read as the reader will not have to look up the comments.
+**Variable name choice is important**; a well-named variable is self-explanatory without comments and will make your code easier to read as the reader will not have to look up the comments.
 Remember that context matters a lot: in some cases, you'll want to spell out `voltage` or even `input_voltage`.
 In other cases, `v` is a shorthand that everyone will understand.

 It's also important to choose a naming convention for your whole project, and get the people working on it to agree.
-Mixing `batteryVoltage` and `capacitor_value` in one place makes code hard to read.
+Mixing `batteryVoltage` (CamelCase) and `capacitor_value` (pothole) in one place makes code hard to read.

 ## Writing Comments For People

 Above, you may have noticed the `#` character, which denotes a comment in python.
 Comments should describe meaning but not what the statement is doing.